smartdevcode/firebase-module/README.md

  </p>
 </p>

-> Easily integrate Firebase into your Nuxt 2 project.
+> Easily intergrate Firebase into your Nuxt 2 project.

 ## Demo